The Hodge conjecture for powers of K3 surfaces of Picard number 16

-The second implication of our theorem is the fact that the Hodge conjecture does not specialize in families: Since in a family of K3 surfaces the endomorphism field may jump and the rank of the transcendental lattice may go down, the Hodge conjecture for powers of the general member does not imply the Hodge conjecture for powers of all other fibres.
-However, despite a possible drop of the rank of $T(X)$, the algebraicity of $\det T(X)$ does specialize, which we will prove in Proposition \ref{Prop.: determinant is algebraic is a closed property in families}.
-A similar statement can be proved for the exceptional Hodge classes, this allows us to conclude that he Hodge conjecture specializes in families if the endomorphism field of the special fibre is equal to the endomorphism field of the general fibre.
+The second implication of our theorem is the fact that the Hodge conjecture does not specialize in families: In a family of K3 surfaces the dimension of the endomorphism field may jump and the dimension of the transcendental lattice may go down, therefore, the Hodge conjecture for powers of the general member does not imply the Hodge conjecture for powers of all other fibres.
+However, we prove in Proposition \ref{Prop.: determinant is algebraic is a closed property in families} that the algebraicity of $\det T(X)$ specializes also when the dimension of $T(X)$ drops.
+A similar statement can be proven for the exceptional Hodge classes.
+This allows us to conclude that the Hodge conjecture specializes in families if the endomorphism field of the special fibre is equal to the endomorphism field of the general fibre.